hibernate/hibernate-search/CONTRIBUTING.md

 * `integrationtest`: Integration tests for backends (Elasticsearch, Lucene) and mappers (Hibernate ORM), as well as any other technology Hibernate Search integrates with.
 Here are some notable sub-directories:
   * `performance`: performance tests.
   * `showcase/library`: a sample application using Hibernate Search in a Spring Boot environment.
+* `jakarta`: Modules that take the source code of other modules (e.g. mapper/orm) and transform it to use Jakarta EE instead of Java EE.
 * `mapper`: The mappers, i.e. the modules that expose APIs to index and search user entities, and do the work of converting between user entities and documents to be indexed.
   * `javabean`: An experimental (not published) mapper for Java Beans without Hibernate ORM.
   Mostly useful for tests of the `pojo` module.
   * `orm`: A mapper for [Hibernate ORM](http://hibernate.org/orm/) entities.
+  * `orm-coordination-outbox-polling`: An implementation of coordination of automatic indexing between nodes in the orm mapper (see above) using an outbox, i.e. an event table in the database.
   * `pojo-base`: Contains base classes and APIs that are re-used in other POJO-based mapper.
+* `orm6`: Modules that take the source code of other modules (e.g. mapper/orm)
+and transform it to use Hibernate ORM 6 instead of Hibernate ORM 5.x.
 * `reports`: Module built last, producing reports related to test coverage in particular.
 * `util`: Various modules containing util classes, both for runtime and for tests.